-The five average temperature range categories (of 0-3 days average of daily maximum temperature) used in the analysis above each account for approximately 20% of days (i.e., quintiles) in the warm months (May through September) during 2013-2022.
-Due to climate change, the proportion of the number of days in the higher temperature ranges have been increasing.
-Figure 7 shows the average number of days over running 10-year time windows for each of the five temperature ranges since 1973.
+The five average temperature range categories (of 0-3 days average of daily maximum temperature) used in the analysis above each account for approximately 20% of days in the warm months (May through September) during 2012-2021.
+Due to climate change, however, the proportion of the number of days that fall into the higher temperature range has been increasing.
+Figure 7 shows the average number of days over running 10-year time windows for each of the five temperature ranges since 1972.

-The number of days in the two hotter temperature ranges (84-86°F and >86°F) have been increasing, while the number of days in the two cooler temperature ranges (<74°F and 74-79°F) have been declining.
-In particular, the hottest temperature range (>86°F) had the fastest increase, with the number of days Figure 7: Trend in the number of days per warm season (May-September, 153 days) for the 4-day average daily maximum temperature across five temperature ranges.

-Number of days

->86°F more than doubling from an average of 14 to 32 days per summer over the five decades, with a steadily increasing trend.

-- The measurable and significant rise in hot summer days highlights the urgency for the city to achieve universal access to at-home cooling, combined with equitable access to affordable energy for low-income households to ensure safe indoor thermal environments for the even hotter summers anticipated in the coming decades. - Occupational heat safety standards for outdoor temperature are also needed to ensure safe working conditions for outdoor workers.
+- The number of days in the two cooler temperature ranges (<74°F and 74-79°F) have been declining, whereas the number of days in the two hotter temperature ranges (84-86°F and >86°F) have been increasing.
+In particular, the number of days for the hottest temperature range (>86°F) more than doubled-from 14 to 32 days per summer on average-over the five decades with a steadily increasing trend. - The measurable and significant rise in hot summer days highlights the urgency for the city to achieve universal access to at-home cooling, combined with equitable access to affordable energy for low-income households to ensure safe indoor thermal environments for the even hotter summers anticipated in the coming decades.

+Figure 7: Trend in the number of days per warm season (May-September, 153 days) for the 4-day average daily maximum temperature across five temperature ranges.
+Each point represents the average number of days of that year and previous nine years of data in 10-year rolling time windows.